QP/C 7.2.2

 Usage

-The following example illustrates how to instantiate and use the mutex in your application.
+The following example illustrates how to instantiate and use the mutex to protect a shared resource (random seed of a pseudo-random number generator).

 void BSP_randomSeed(uint32_t seed) {